thirtysmilesaday/Lifelonglearning/README.md

 So be sure to search twitter for conference # afterwards too and if you are lucky enough to go to one, share your notes.
 I like adding mine to #sketchnote https://twitter.com/SketchnoteArmy

+Weekly Data challenges:
+These are a good way to build up your confidence and learn from others.
+Winners are always very generous, sharing their work around/hacks and so it's always worth getting in contact.
+MakeOverMonday - TABLEAU https://www.makeovermonday.co.uk/ as the name suggests a data set in put up on a Monday and you have until Wednesday to join that week's comp, but you can always use previous challenges to practice.
+Kaggle - owned by Google, they run regular competitions, the big prize is often a job as headhunters frequently trawl the site https://www.kaggle.com/challenge-yourself
+DataKind - https://www.datakind.org/chapters/datakind-uk data enthusiasts coming together to help social enterprises/charities to solve their problems.
+London Data Store https://data.london.gov.uk/ -  not a weekly challenge as such but a collection of data the Mayor of LDN has opened up for analysis.

 Courses, distance:
 This is a super list of distance courses (mainly free that David Venturi [https://medium.freecodecamp.org/@davidventuri]